2023 Audi A4 allroad

 Our VerdictThe Edmunds Vehicle Testing Team evaluates a fresh batch of vehicles every week, pairing objective assessments at our test track with real-world driving on city streets, freeways and winding roads.
 The data we gather results in our Expert Ratings.
 They’re based on 30-plus scores that cover every aspect of the automotive experience.

 How does the A4 allroad drive?
-The Allroad's turbocharged engine gets it moving with unexpected authority.
-In Edmunds' testing, our test car sprinted from 0 to 60 mph in a respectably quick 5.7 seconds.
-In less aggressive driving, however, the Allroad can seem a bit slow because the transmission can be slow to downshift when you need it to.
+The A4 Allroad's turbocharged engine gets it moving with ease.
+You won't have any trouble getting up to highway speeds or passing slow-moving traffic.
+But in less aggressive driving, the Allroad can seem a bit slow because the transmission can be slow to downshift when you need it to.
 The brakes are powerful, though, and make it easy to stop smoothly.

 The A4 Allroad handles capably.
 Its tire grip limits are on the modest side, but the car has great composure.
 It also has a surprisingly tight turning circle.
 On winding roads, the Allroad isn't as buttoned-down as the standard A4 sedan, but it's easier to wield than an SUV.